-Projects or assets which satisfy the eligibility requirements of the Climate Bonds Standard may be parts or collections of:

-- i.
-Physical assets or projects owned by an Issuer or an entity which fully satisfy the Sector Eligibility Criteria published on the Climate Bonds website.
+- 2.2 Projects or assets which satisfy the eligibility requirements of the Climate Bonds Standard consist of one or more of the following: - 2.2.1.
+Physical assets or projects owned by an Issuer or an entity which fully satisfy the Sector Criteria published on the Climate Bonds website.
 Physical assets or projects include: - a.
 Physical assets: existing and operational equipment, machinery, infrastructure, buildings, or land. - b.
-Projects: equipment, machinery, infrastructure or buildings in construction, redevelopment (upgrades, expansion) and similar asset value creation or enhancement activity. - ii.
-Debt or other financing arrangements provided by a lending institution to finance or facilitate the financing of eligible projects or physical assets, such as corporate loans, retail mortgages, project finance, bank guarantees or performance bonds. - iii.
-Capital expenditure is undertaken to increase the value and/or lifetime of the physical assets or projects. - iv.
-Acquisition costs/purchase price for an entity (company or division) which holds physical assets or projects or a share thereof that approximately corresponds to the Market Value of the physical asset or projects holdings. - v.
-Leasing structures resulting in right-of-use assets and liabilities and long-term leaseholds on land (with duration greater than 12 months), buildings, and infrastructure. - vi.
-Subsidies, tax and other incentives, credit schemes and grants, and other similar arrangements provided by public entities or agencies, including local and national governments. - vii.
-Related and supporting expenditures for projects or physical assets where the projects or physical assets meet the relevant Sector Criteria of the Climate Bonds Standard.
-Such non-capitalised costs may include: - a.
-Relevant installation and routine servicing costs are required to ensure the proper functioning of the asset. - b.
-Repair and maintenance costs, upgrades or renovations undertaken to maintain the value or extend the asset's life. - c.
-Relevant performance monitoring costs concerning tracking climate credentials (e.g., GHG emissions) and climate information services (e.g., satellite monitoring and emissions testing) - d.
-Relevant later-stage research and development (R&D) expenditure where a definable future asset, product and/or process can be linked to climate benefits under the relevant Sector Criteria.
-At the later-stage research phase, specific (existing or prototype) products, assets or processes exist for which there is a defined approach for improvement that quantifies future climate benefits. - e.
-Any training and education costs directly related to activities a. to d. above.
+Projects: equipment, machinery, infrastructure or buildings in construction, redevelopment (upgrades, expansion) and similar asset value creation or enhancement activity. - 2.2.2.
+Debt or other financing arrangements provided by a lending institution to finance or facilitate the financing of eligible projects or physical assets, such as corporate loans, retail mortgages, project finance, bank guarantees or performance bonds. - 2.2.3.
+Capital expenditure is undertaken to increase the value and/or lifetime of the physical assets or projects. - 2.2.4.
+Acquisition costs/purchase price for an entity (company or division) which holds physical assets or projects or a share thereof that approximately corresponds to the Market Value of the physical asset or projects holdings. - 2.2.5.
+Leasing structures resulting in right-of-use assets and liabilities and long-term leaseholds on land (with duration greater than 12 months), buildings, and infrastructure. - 2.2.6.
+Subsidies, tax and other incentives, credit schemes and grants, and other similar arrangements provided by public entities or agencies, including local and national governments.

+2.2.7.
+Eligible R&D expenditure: